 Choice of Mixed-Gender or Separate-Gender Bunks

 Like Midbar and Aravah, Golan campers enjoy a diverse range of activities during the day, with an additional optional weekly late-night session at camp.
-They also have the opportunity to choose from five different Chugim and two Maccabiah activities each week.
+They also have the opportunity to choose activities during three Chugim periods each week, returning to a preferred activity to work on a longer-term project or develop their skills.
+Golan campers also participate in Maccabiah twice per week.

 Choice of Mixed-Gender or Separate-Gender Bunks

 Kinneret campers have ample opportunities to stay engaged and entertained.
-They can choose from a variety of Chugim seven times a week, including an optional weekly overnight session.
+They can choose from a variety of Chugim for five periods each week.
 In addition, they can participate in Maccabiah two to three times a week, with an expanded selection of activities available as part of their friendly competition.
+Kinneret campers also have one optional late night and one optional overnight over the course of the summer to extend their fun beyond the camp day!

 Grades 6–7 (Kfar)